Where to Score These Always-Sold-Out Chunky Swedish Wineglasses

 I’ll admit it: I have a habit of going overboard with Christmas gifts.
 I end up buying friends and family a bunch of fun little things…that they never really use.
 So this year, I’m getting everyone one really good gift that’s also practical.

-One of my first stops will definitely be Insta-famous product designer Gustaf Westman’s Brooklyn pop-up, which will run from Thursday, October 10, through Sunday, October 13, at 25 Fillmore Place.
-It will be stocked with his always-sold-out Chunky wineglasses and their Chunky beer glass counterparts (perfect for my IPA-obsessed brother), and I’m hoping to see his funky flowerpot and candleholders, too.
+One of my first stops will definitely be Insta-famous product designer Gustaf Westman’s Brooklyn pop-up, which will run from Thursday, October 10, to Sunday, October 13, at 25 Fillmore Place.

-Ahead of the opening, I caught up with Gustaf to hear what’s inspiring him lately. —Lydia Geisel, home editor
+Ahead of the opening, I caught up with Gustaf for Domino’s Home Front newsletter to hear what’s inspiring him lately.
+Here’s a sneak peek of what he had to share. —Lydia Geisel, home editor

 Current Mood